Panacea Financial, a division of Primis Bank, deposit products:

 Student Loan Refinancing

 Student loan refinancing means a private lender pays off your existing loan, then gives you a new loan with new terms.
-This can provide an individual with a longer repayment term — with lower monthly payments — or it can mean the individual pays less over time from a lower interest rate (or both!).
+This can provide you with a longer repayment term — with lower monthly payments — or it can mean you pay less over time because of a lower interest rate (or both!).

 Refinance: